Boyazhang1/FlappyPlane/README.md

 # Flappy Plane

-A simple terminal based game inspired by the classic arcade game "Space Invaders", built with C++.
+A simple terminal based game inspired by the classic arcade game "Space Invaders", built in C++.

 ## Usage